The Epstein Saga

 Why does reputation protection routinely outweigh human protection?

-It is a feature.
+This is a classic feature.

 On Endings and Illusions